 Last week, we focused on identifying some of your values as a mom.
-We hope you used the Mom Values Roadmap to start thinking about what kind of mom you want to be.
+We hope you started thinking about what kind of mom you want to be.
 Thinking about who you’d be if anything were possible can help you think outside of the box and maybe aim higher than you otherwise would.
 But, now what?
 Just because you know something doesn’t mean that you do something about it.
 So, let’s turn our attention to doing.

 You’re starting to form a picture in your mind of the mom (or person) you want to be.
 How are you going to make that happen?
 Well, you just…you just want it bad enough and you work even harder, of course.
 Yeah…you worker harder and you…you suddenly become more organized and efficient.
 You may get less sleep and have less free time…but at some point, it will happen.

 Yeah, right.
 That’s so sealy!
 But, let’s get real.
 Do things that matter the most usually involve hard work?
 Absolutely.
 Most big things in life don’t come easily.
 But, instead of adding demands to your already long to-do list and trying to put your best effort into EVERYTHING, you could evaluate your list, eliminate or minimize things that don’t really matter to you, add things that do, then prioritize and adjust your effort based on your priorities.

 Piece of cake, right?
 Speaking of cake, imagine you had your favorite kind of cake- a beautifully decorated, absolutely delicious cake.
 If you don’t like or can’t eat cake, imagine a pie, pizza or other circular, sliceable food.
 There are many ways you could slice that cake.
 You could cut it in half, into quarters, into 8 slices.
 Some slices could be larger than others- they don’t have to be equal.
 But, there’s only 1 cake and once it’s gone, it’s gone.
 You can’t add more cake.